 If that sounds like you, PLEASE STOP!

 While it’s great that you trust me to hand over your own login information, it’s not the best practice.

 Imagine if you hired a plumber to do some work on your house.
 You probably wouldn’t give them your only set of keys.
 Wouldn’t it be great if you could give them their own set of keys that you could make magically vanish the moment the job was done.
 You’d feel more secure with that right?
 Well we’ll look at exactly how we can do that in WordPress.

-How to create a new admin user in WordPress
+How to create a new user

 - Login to your WordPress dashboard and navigate to Users > Add New.